stargate/stargate/README.md

 We make bug fixes in all supported releases.
 The recommended approach is to commit a fix first to the previous major version branch (if applicable) and merge it forward into the current major version branch.

+We use minor version numbers to indicate any changes to the coordinator that would cause compatibility changes for Stargate APIs.
+For example, a breaking change to the [bridge](bridge) API in v2.0.x would cause creation of a v2.1.0 release, and any API implementations would need to explicitly update in order to be compatible.
+You can use any version of the coordinator and API that have same the major and minor version number without issues.

 We iterate forward rather than producing patch releases.
 For example, for a vulnerability found in `v2.0.3`, we'd make any required fixes and dependency updates and release `v2.0.4`.
 We maintain a regular release cadence of approximately twice a month but can iterate more quickly as the situation dictates.